Irish Bloodstock Industry

 - 50 hours

 This module is built around a 6 day study visit to the Curragh in the Republic of Ireland.
 Learning experiences will come primarily in the form of guided visits, foundation tutorials and group discussions to contextualise and draw comparisons with other centres across the globe.
+There is an additional cost associated with this optional module of £600 student contribution relating to the tour, which is payable at the beginning of year three (year four for students taking this degree with an additional foundation year).

 To achieve credit for this module, students must be able to: